microsoft/playwright/docs/src/debug.md

 Playwright runs browsers in headless mode by default.
 To change this behavior, use `headless: false` as a launch option.
-You can also use the [`option: slowMo`] option to slow down execution and follow along while debugging.
+You can also use the [`option: slowMo`] option to slow down execution (by N milliseconds per operation) and follow along while debugging.

 ```js
 await chromium.launch({ headless: false, slowMo: 100 }); // or firefox, webkit